kailash-manasarovar/statement/docs/timeline/2023/december.md

 [![Intensity drops off](../../content/tweets/december-2023/intensity-dropped-off.png)](https://x.com/1FRGVN/status/1735803253278019868)

-- Mentioning the *chirps of the century* that I had mentioned to [Matthew Copeland]().
-I saw a positive vote on this poll at some point.
+- Mentioning the *chirps of the century* that I had mentioned to [Matthew Copeland](august.md#france-lourdes--cauterets).
+- I saw one positive vote on this poll at some point which has since disappeared.

 [![Chirps of the century](../../content/tweets/december-2023/chirps-of-the-century.png)](https://x.com/1FRGVN/status/1735669815954587663)